How to integrate complex assets into your giving strategy

 With an illiquid asset, a DAF can add even more value by facilitating the sale.
 “Donor-advised funds help with the path to liquidity,” says Lawson.
 The process starts with due diligence to ensure the integrity of the assets and absence of any liabilities.
 “For example, if someone wants to contribute real estate, you want to find out if there’s an environmental issue whose remediation might cost more than the gift’s value,” says Lawson.
 In addition, the fund confirms there’s a market for what you’re donating.
 Gifts are typically monetized in no longer than a year and often a few months.

-The tax advantages, flexibility and capacity to take in many types of assets have helped make DAFs the fastest growing charitable vehicle, with the number of accounts increasing by an average of 29% per year since 2017, according to the National Philanthropic Trust.1 “More and more people are discovering the real benefits DAFs provide,” says Greene.
+The tax advantages, flexibility and capacity to take in many types of assets have helped make DAFs the fastest growing charitable vehicle, with the number of accounts increasing by an average of more than 22% since 2018, according to the National Philanthropic Trust.1 “More and more people are discovering the real benefits DAFs provide,” says Greene.
 “Once they understand that they are simpler and less costly than other options and can liquidate contributed assets more quickly, they are opting to rely upon them.”
 Unfortunately, many donors don’t become aware of the benefits of DAFs until after they liquidate an asset and contribute a diminished amount of proceeds.
 “The benefits of using them for illiquid donations are so compelling that people often say they wish they had known about this option before they sold the asset,” confirms Greene.

 Building a legacy from your business